meltingice/JSONP-Fu/README.md

 Obviously this API plugin is useless and boring, but you get the idea.
 Check out one of the existing plugins for more comprehensive info.

 <h1>I Want to Make a Plugin!</h1>
 Awesome, I'm glad you want to contribute!
-The best way to do this would be to fork the project, add your plugin in the lib directory, then send a fork request.
+The best way to do this would be to fork the project, add your plugin in the lib directory, then send a pull request.
 If the only change you made was adding your new plugin file, then merging your branch with the trunk should be super easy.